socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 2.0.0:  Updated the complete model system for compatibility with both
+                Python 2.7 and Python 3.8+.
+Updated the ambient.Profile
+                object so that netCDF files do not have to be used and including the ability to create a default profile using the world-ocean average data now distributed with the model.
+                Created new modules for particle size distributions and for simulating a blowout, including a new Blowout object.
+Created a new modules containing utility functions for manipulating data related to the ambient and dbm modules.
 Version 1.2.1:  Corrected minor errors in translating between NetCDF objects
                 and Numpy arrays to avoid a masked-array error and updated the dbm_phys.f95 function for the mass transfer rate by Kumar